Mporter11/My-Writing/Style Guides/HTML.md

   #### 1.4.3 Commonly used tags definitions
   * section: Used as the most generic of all sectioning elements.
 Always include a heading.
-  * article: Content that makes sense on its own (e.g. blog post, newsletter article)
+  * article: Content that makes sense on its own (e.g. blog post, newsletter article).
   * aside: Used for content that is seperate, but related to the parent content.
   * div: Used for block level elements that usually make up the page structure.
-  * span: Used for inline level elements
+  * span: Used for inline level elements.

   ## 2. Creating a New Document Rules